graphsense/graphsense-REST/README.md

 ## Requirements

-Make sure you are running Python 3.9 or Python 3.10.
+Make sure you are running Python > 3.9.

     python3 --version